See a detailed explanation of how thread tension works and how to get it right when sewing. Learn how to adjust your machine’s thread tension here.

 I made a video with some visual demonstrations of machine stitches and how they’re formed, you can watch it below or on YouTube here.
 I highly recommend watching this one, as I think it really helps show you what to look for and how to fix your sewing tension when it’s messed up.

 I will add a disclaimer I wish I had said in the video – please, if nothing is working, make sure to unthread and then rethread your machine from scratch.
-If your machine wasn’t properly threaded to begin with, the things helping control your tension won’t work either, so it’s always good to check.
+If your machine wasn’t properly threaded to begin with, adjusting your tension won’t work either.
+You can also check for lint – lint in the tension assembly can throw your tension off.

-Here are some close ups of balanced and unbalanced tensions you can refer to when you’re troubleshooting a problem with your sewing machine.
+Here are some close ups of balanced and unbalanced tensions.
+You can refer to these when you’re troubleshooting a problem with your sewing machine.
 First, let’s take a look at balanced tension

-Balanced sewing machine tension looks like distinct stitches on the right side (top thread, orange) and wrong side (bobbin thread, black).
-Stitches are stable and do not pull out easily.
+In these images the top thread is orange and the bobbin thread is black.
+Balanced sewing machine tension looks like distinct stitches on the right side and wrong side.
+Stitches are stable, lay flat against the fabric, and do not pull out easily.

-The picture above shows top thread tension that is too loose, there is not enough tension to pull the top thread fully back onto the right side of the fabric and it is clearly visible on the wrong side.
+The picture above shows upper tension that is too loose.
+In other words, there is not enough tension to pull the top thread fully back onto the right side of the fabric.
+This is why it is clearly visible on the wrong side.
 The black bobbin thread runs in a straight line and does not form stitches.
 It is also extremely easy to pull this thread out.
 To fix this problem, increase the tension on the top thread until it is balanced.

 The picture above shows what happens when you have too much tension on your top thread.
-You can see that the top thread is running in almost a straight line, and even disappearing into the fabric, unlike the balanced tension sample.
+You can see that the top thread is running in almost a straight line, and even disappearing into the fabric.
+Compare this to the balanced tension sample.
 In addition, the fabric is puckering under all that tension – this is a red flag that you might get broken stitches.

 When to Check Your Sewing Tension

-- When you change to a fabric that is much thicker/thinner than you were sewing previously
+- If you change to a fabric that is much thicker/thinner than you were sewing previously

 - When you change to a different size needle